you-zhou/notes/dev.md

 Python uses the ==half-open== interval convention.
 The list goes up to but does not include the end index.

 * The first index is optional.
-Be defaustarting from the first item of the list (the zeroth item):
+Be default, it is the first item of the list (the zeroth item).
 * The final index is optional.
-By default, it is the end of the list:
+By default, it is the end of the list.
+* Default both start/first and final/end indices
 `my_pets = ["dog", "cat", "bird"]`
 `print(my_pets[:2])`
 ['dog', 'cat']